Accident Management Center (AMC) - Public FAQs

 2. How do I file a claim against the federal government?

 If you are located in the United States and are interested in becoming a GSA Fleet vendor, please contact the nearest Fleet Management Center to your location.

-In order to file a claim, you must complete and submit a Standard Form 95, Claim for Damage, Injury, or Death to the agency leasing the vehicle from GSA.
+In order to file a claim, you must complete and submit Standard Form 95, Claim for Damage, Injury, or Death to the agency leasing the vehicle from GSA.
 GSA can help you identify the agency with which you should file the claim.
-Please provide us with the following information on the GSA vehicle before contacting the AMC at (866) 400-0411, and select option 2:
+Please provide us with the following information on the GSA vehicle before contacting the AMC at (866) 400-0411 (select option 2):

 - The complete tag number (GXX-XXXXX), required;

-- The vehicle identification number, also known as the VIN, if applicable;
+- The vehicle identification number (VIN), if applicable;

 - The vehicle’s manufacturer and model, if applicable; and

 - Photos taken at the accident to help us identify the GSA vehicle involved, if applicable.

 If GSA is able to properly identify the vehicle, we will direct you to the appropriate claims office with the responsible agency.

 The claim must be submitted within two years after the claim occurs.
 If, within six months after receiving a claim, the agency mails a denial of the claim to the claimant, then the claimant has six months to file suit in federal district court.
 No period of limitations applies to a plaintiff if the agency fails to act within six months after receiving his claim.
 See 28 U.S.C. § 2401 Time for commencing action against United States .